SyedImam1998/React-Router/README.md

 ### Setup in React Project

-- Wrap the App with browser Router has shown below.
+- Wrap the App with the browser Router has shown below.

 ```
 ReactDOM.createRoot(document.getElementById("root")).render(